ἀνέχου καί ἀπέχου –

 Kevin was first exposed to Stoicism by a fortuitous twist of fate in a middle school Latin course (clearly one of the cool kids), where he came to be known by the name of ‘Epictetus’ after finding a copy of The Golden Sayings on his family bookshelf.
 While studying a variety of philosophies and religions since, he always felt a pull back to Epictetus and Marcus, which resulted in his further study and practice in the School.

-In his free time, he competes in Scottish Highland games, writes, does graphics design, and studies philosophy.
+In his free time, he competes in Sumo wrestling, builds cameras and does analogue photography, writes, and more.

 Kevin is a graduate of the SES Course and the Marcus Aurelius School, a Fellow of the College of Stoic Philosophers, and Tutor at the MA School; and was a student of the now-defunct Chrysippus School of Theology.